 The Hardware branch of PennAiR consists of students from all over the university interested in designing model aircraft.
 Members of the Hardware Branch typically have a background in Mechanical Engineering, but we represent a wide range of majors, including Computer Science, Electrical Engineering, and even Bioengineering.
 However, all members share an enthusiasm for aviation, model aircraft, and WWII flight simulators.

 What We Do

-- Modeling: Design choices should be justified by some kind of model, either solved with simple pen-and-paper calculations, or with more advanced simulation like ANSYS Fluent or ANSYS Structures.
+Design choices should be justified by some kind of model, not just thrown around because they look cool.
+These models can either be simple pen-and-paper calculations, or more advanced simulations such as ANSYS Fluent or ANSYS Structures.

-- Fabrication: Being able to quickly create prototype components allows us to create more design iterations, which ultimately results in a better aircraft.
-We utilize skills such as CNC milling, laser cutting, 3D printing, composites construction, and good old-fashioned woodworking.
+Being able to quickly prototype components allows us to create more design iterations, which ultimately results in a better aircraft.
+“Fail fast, fail forward”, as they say.
+We utilize methods such as CNC milling, laser cutting, 3D printing, composites construction, and good old-fashioned balsa and woodglue.